Inside the epicenter of the Ebola outbreak in DRC as the virus spreads

 “Those who doubt are perhaps those who haven’t experienced this (death) yet or whose families haven’t been affected yet,” added Ilunga, who set up a washbasin at home to protect his own family.
 He’s been urging others to stop doubting the reality of the threat the virus poses.

+Tensions flared on Sunday evening when a group of young men stormed a hospital treating Ebola patients in Ituri Province, forcing the medical staff at Mongbwalu General Hospital to scramble to evacuate the patients as gunfire rang out, the Associated Press reported.
+The hospital’s medical director said attackers demanded the bodies of two relatives be handed over to them.

-Tensions flared on Thursday in Ituri, when the relatives of a young man who died of Ebola tried to take his body “by force” from the Rwampara Hospital, a local politician told CNN.
+It marked the third such attack on healthcare facilities treating Ebola patients within the last week.
+On Thursday in Ituri, relatives of a young man who died of Ebola tried to take his body “by force” from the Rwampara Hospital, a local politician told CNN.
 Protesters caused a blaze at that health facility, burning down two hospital tents, officials said.
+On Saturday, a group of residents of Mongbwalu set fire to a tent set up by Doctors Without Borders that was treating possible and confirmed Ebola cases.

-On Friday, local authorities in Ituri announced restrictions on public gatherings and banned wakes.
+Local authorities in Ituri announced restrictions on public gatherings and banned wakes on Friday.

 Health officials have raised alarm that traditional funerals and mourning practices can rapidly spread the virus, as the corpses of Ebola victims are highly infectious.
 A community mobilizer based in Bunia previously told CNN that a local funeral custom involving mourners touching the deceased may have contributed to the rise of infections.

-“Building trust in the affected communities is critical to a successful response, and is one of our highest priorities,” WHO Director-General Dr. Tedros Adhanom Ghebreyesus said Friday after the hospital fire.
+“Building trust in the affected communities is critical to a successful response, and is one of our highest priorities,” WHO’s Tedros said Friday after the hospital fire.
 “We are also committed to ensuring that essential services for the affected communities are maintained and strengthened.”

 Beyond fear and doubt, there are multiple factors hugely complicating the emergency response – the area is in a conflict zone and an estimated two million people are displaced.
 Eastern DRC has historically underfunded healthcare infrastructure.
 And the strain of the virus driving the outbreak has no approved vaccine or treatment.